from Memorial Day 2022

 It’s a red, white and blue summer holiday, the first of our country’s annual patriotic holidays.
 Memorial Day is a day of remembrance.
 Others are 4th of July also known as Independence Day.
 Flag Day, Juneteenth, Labor Day and in the fall, Veterans’ Day.

-The 4th of July is a special holiday too In our county, There are lots of parades and fireworks!
+The 4th of July is a special holiday too in our county, There are parades and fireworks!
+Sparklers and searching for fireflies.

 Yes, it is a day of remembrance and a day we can be thankful for the sacrifice made for our country.
 I think it is also fitting that we can celebrate with happy gatherings and flag waving because we can.
 We should celebrate and honor those who have gone before us and our freedoms never forgetting.